 - You may be forced into arbitration if you have a complaint based on the contract you sign

 While the above complaints are very common among home warranty customers, you can save yourself some heartache by comparing plans thoroughly and knowing exactly what is included ahead of time.
 Also stick with reputable companies on this list since they are the most likely to stand by their promises when it comes to paying out claims.

 Read the Contract Before Making it Official

+Once you’ve narrowed down some companies to consider, ask for some detailed information from each company on your list.
 A company should be willing to give you a copy of the contract with all its fine print so you’ll know exactly what you’re agreeing to.

 If you have trouble getting details from a company, move along to someone else.
 A company that won’t cooperate with potential customers may be even less helpful once you’ve signed up.

 - Whether the company has a wide network of technicians in your area capable of making repairs quickly.